dennisXZX/devops-notes/AWS-EC2.md

 - You can create an image (AMI) from a running EC2 instance.

 - By default, an EC2 machine comes with a private IP for internal AWS network and a public IP for public access.
 When you SSH into the EC2 machine, you can't use a private IP because you are not in the same network of your EC2 instance.
-If your machine is stopped and then started, the public IP can change unless you use an elastic IP.
+If THe EC2 instance is stopped and then re-started, the public IP can change unless you attach an elastic IP to it.

 - Burstable instances can be amazing to handle unexpected traffic.
 If your instance consistently runs low on CPU credit balance, you need to move to a different kind of non-burstable instance.